 In certain cases the court may deem that no conviction be recorded for the charge.

-In conclusion, it is important to get on to the team at Quinn and Scattini early for your best chance at success!
+In conclusion, it is important to contact us early for your best chance at success.

 How We Can Help